 Washington State law requires the annual adoption of a 6-year transportation improvement program (6-yr TIP) after a public hearing.
 The purpose of the law is to always have every county produce and adopt a 6-year capital plan for a coordinated multi-modal transportation program.
 For more information view the RCW 36.81.121(1)) page.

-Projects are selected by a variety of methods, including evaluation of needs and potential solutions through analysis of road segments, accident data, active transportation, bridge conditions, pavement conditions, aging culverts, fish passage, and financial constraints / opportunities.
+Projects are selected by a variety of methods, including evaluation of needs and potential solutions through analysis of road segments, crash data, active transportation, school zone proximity, bridge conditions, pavement conditions, aging culverts, fish passage, and financial constraints / opportunities.

 On October 26, 2020, the Board of County Commissioners approved the 2021-2026 6-year TIP through Resolution 67-20.